tomv42/zoctante/README.md

 # zoctante

-Yet another 8080 emulator written in C.
+Yet another Space Invaders emulator, including yet another 8080 emulator written in C.

 > 8080 = deux octantes = 2 zoctantes

 ![main screen screenshot](./space-invaders.png)

+# Features

+- Full emulation of the Intel 8080 that passes all the available test roms
+- Colour graphics (can switch to black and white)
+- Inputs
+- Sounds (from audio files)
+- Automatic saving of the high score upon exit
+- Speed control

 # How to run it